 He hovered.

 Wings taut, just above the wood where others would later perch without hesitation, he hovered like a question.
-Not one for me, exactly.
+Not for me, exactly.
 A question for the room.
 For the act of looking itself.

 I said nothing.

-He held himself there a moment longer—long enough to make it strange—then dropped lightly to the far end of the windowsill, nearer the lemon tree than the easel.
+He held himself there a moment longer — long enough to make it strange — then dropped lightly to the far end of the windowsill, nearer the lemon tree than the easel.
 He didn’t approach the perch, didn’t move toward the canvas, didn’t glance at me.

 He stared.